talenet/talenet/doc/PROTOCOL.md

-# Communication and data storage protocol for TALEnet
+# Communication and data storage protocol for tale:net

 ## General